Set up compliance features

 Retention: You can enable customized retention policies, for example, to preserve for a specific amount of time or delete content permanently at the end of the retention period.
 To learn more, see Overview of retention policies.

-Set up Sensitivity labels
+Watch: Set up Sensitivity labels